01 Jul, 2025

-Leukemia treatment is based on many factors.
+Leukemia treatment depends on a myriad of factors.
 The following are the commonly recommended leukemia treatments:

 Chemotherapy is the most common leukemia medication.
-Leukemia chemotherapy uses drugs to stop the growth of cancer cells.
-The way leukemia chemotherapy is given depends on whether the leukemia cells have spread to the central nervous system.
+It uses drugs to stop the growth of cancer cells.
+The administration of leukemia chemotherapy depends on the extent of the disease’s spread.

 Radiation therapy for leukemia uses high-energy X-rays and other types of radiation to kill cancer cells.